isomerpages/moe-evergreensec/_info-for-evgians/For Students/Sec 2 Subject Combination Exercise.md

 </div>
 <h3><strong>Need Help?</strong></h3>
 <p>If you have any questions or need assistance with the Subject Combination
-and Allocation Exercise, feel free to reach out to your form teacher or contact the school office.</p>
+Exercise, feel free to reach out to the form teacher or contact the school office.</p>